Help Me Grow—Southeast Michigan: Increasing Screening Rates with ASQ Online

 - Activities for each developmental domain to increase positive interaction and developmental promotion

-Today, this highly successful project has tallied almost 92,693 completed ASQ-3 and ASQ:SE online screenings over the six counties in the region.
+Today, this highly successful project has tallied over 100,000 completed ASQ-3 and ASQ:SE online screenings over the six counties in the region.
 This makes HMG SE Michigan one of the largest ASQ Online screeners in the nation!

 According to Jeffrey Miles, Social Innovation Fund Manager of United Way of Southeastern Michigan, “the ability to identify with one tool, by developmental domain, a child’s and community’s developmental strengths and potential risks is an incredible asset to an organization like ours.
 HMG SE Michigan’s regional development readiness data is proving to be vital in elevating developmental readiness as part of broader community assessments, inform our overall early childhood strategy, and communicate the importance of our early childhood work to a broad group of stakeholders.”